 Meets 2 times a week for 2.5 hours

 This course introduces students to the role of economics in the context of policy-making.
 Students will learn how to apply economic thinking and analysis to a variety of public policy issues.
 Examples will be drawn from current Administration policy initiatives, government economic policy, and ongoing legislative battles in Congress.
 Students will examine basic economic concepts and the market economy.
 They will be introduced to public choice theory and analyze various policy issues through the lens of economics.
-Last summer's syllabus may be found by clicking here.
+This summer's syllabus may be found by clicking here.

 If you have not previously taken micro or macro economics and are interested in enrolling in a lower level course, or if you have already taken ECON 385 and would like to choose an alternative economics course, please click here to review descriptions of all economics courses offered.
 Please email Mary Stankus at email@example.com to discuss your interest in enrolling in an alternative economics course.